fatihacet/gitlab-workflow/README.md

 ### Pipeline actions
 One of the real power features of this extension is pipeline actions.
 This feature can be accessible from status bar by clicking the pipeline status text or command palette and allows you to,

-- View latest pipeline on GitLab.
+- View latest pipeline on GitLab
 - Create a new pipeline for your current branch
 - Retry last pipeline
 - Cancel last pipeline